 - Our travel/study trips have a variety of destinations – from local and regional to national and international.

-- Social events, such as OLLI Bash (to kick off each semester of courses), holiday Dutch-treat luncheons, parties, and volunteer appreciation events provide members with excellent opportunities to socialize and meet new friends.
+- Social events, such as OLLI Lifelong Learning Fair (to kick off each semester of courses), holiday Dutch-treat luncheons, parties, and volunteer appreciation events provide members with excellent opportunities to socialize and meet new friends.
 At the heart of OLLI are its volunteers who plan social events, help out with technology, prepare the newsletter, participate in development activities, look after our finances and plan the budget, plan our courses and trips, coordinate special interest activities, seek to expand our membership, and present courses.